Statistical Estimation of Ergodic Markov Chain Kernel over Discrete State Space: Overview of techniques

-The upper bound for learning in Theorem~\ref{thm:learn-ub} is achieved by the mildly smoothed maximum-likelihood estimator given in Algorithm~\ref{alg:learn}.
+The upper bound for the estimation problem in Theorem~\ref{thm:learn-ub} is achieved by a (mildly smoothed) natural estimator defined at the beginning of Section~\ref{sec:proof-ub-finite}.
 If the stationary distribution is bounded away from $0$, the chain will visit each state a constant fraction of the total sequence length.
 Exponential concentration (controlled by the spectral gap) provides high-probability confidence intervals about the expectations.
 A technical complication is that the empirical distribution of the transitions out of a state $i$, conditional on the number of visits $N_i$ to that state, is not binomial but actually rather complicated --- this is due to the fact that the sequence length is fixed and so a large value of $N_i$ ``crowds out'' other observations.
-We overcome this via a matrix version of Freedman's inequality.
-The factor $\Pimu$ in the bounds quantifies the price one pays for not assuming (as we do not) stationarity of the unknown Markov chain.
+We overcome this by simulating a trajectory from the Markov chain with an array of independent random variables, as described in \citet[p.19]{Billingsley61}.
+The factor $\nrm{\bmu/\bpi}_{2, \bpi}$ in the bounds quantifies the price one pays for not assuming (as we do not) stationarity of the unknown Markov chain.

-Our chief technical contribution is in establishing the sample complexity lower bounds for the Markov chain learning problem.
-We do this by constructing two different independent lower bounds.
+Our chief technical contribution is in establishing the sample complexity lower bounds for the finite space estimation problem.
+We do this by constructing two distinct lower bounds.